99 KZ Country Hat Giveaway — sponsored by Eagle Technology Solutions

 Remember, one win per household per 30 days!

-Winners: Loren Trowbridge, Dillon Kinderknecht, Marci Heier, Don Burlison, Payton Chesnutt, Greg Hobbs, Jeremy Northcutt, Rick Scheck, Lori Griffin, Tyler Kruse, Brian Steinert, Derrick Schumacher, Josh Eberle, Jarrett Sanders, Darrin Whittman
+Winners: Loren Trowbridge, Dillon Kinderknecht, Marci Heier, Don Burlison, Payton Chesnutt, Greg Hobbs, Jeremy Northcutt, Rick Scheck, Lori Griffin, Tyler Kruse, Brian Steinert, Derrick Schumacher, Josh Eberle, Jarrett Sanders, Darrin Whittman, Brian Phillips, Kirk Weber, David Rupp, Audrey Ummel, Matt Behnke

 Join fans of 99 KZ Country on Facebook: http://www.facebook.com/99KZCountry